Main Street Program

 Getting Reidsville Main Street into top physical shape by capitalizing on its best assets, such as historic buildings and traditional downtown layout is just part of the story.
 Enhancing the downtown’s physical environment by capitalizing on its best assets, such as historic buildings, and creating an inviting atmosphere through attractive window displays, parking areas, building improvements, streetscapes, and landscaping.
 The Main Street Program also focuses on instilling good maintenance practices in the commercial district, enhancing the physical appearance of the commercial district by rehabilitating historic buildings, encouraging appropriate new construction, developing sensitive design management systems, and long-term planning.
 This committee works closely with the Economic Restructuring Committee.

 This committee seeks to strengthen Reidsville's existing economic assets in the downtown business district while also expanding and diversifying the economic base.
 By helping existing businesses expand and recruiting new ones to respond to today’s market, the Main Street Program helps convert unused spaces into productive properties and sharpens the competitiveness of business enterprises.
 The committee works toward business and investment recruitment, oversees incentive programs, advisory to new businesses and any rehab work.
 This committee works closely with the Design Committee.

-The Main Street Program is under the direction of the City's Economic Development Director Jeff Garstka.
+The Main Street Program is under the direction of the City's Main Street Manager Missy Matthews and Economic Development Director Jeff Garstka.